Without sharks, you take away the apex predator of the ocean, and you destroy the entire food chain.

 Dive in to all things sharks as we celebrate Shark Week's 30th anniversary.
 It's going to be fin-tastic!
-Start your week off by reading Jaws, the novel that started it all (or watch the film).
-Listen to Meg: A Novel of Deep Terror before seeing the film this August.
+Start your week off by reading Jaws, the novel that started it all (or watch the film, opens a new window).
+Listen to Meg: A Novel of Deep Terror, opens a new window before seeing the film this August.

 Why do sharks live in salt water?
 Because pepper makes them sneeze!

 Do your little ones love sharks?
-Whip your reading time into a frenzy with some shark-themed picture books.
+Whip your reading time into a frenzy with some shark-themed picture books, opens a new window.
 Love facts?
-Bring home a kid-friendly non-fiction book about sharks.
-Or watch this fun video to learn a song about your favorite underwater predator.
+Bring home a kid-friendly non-fiction book, opens a new window about sharks.

 What kind of sharks work at construction sites?
 Hammerhead sharks!

 Hungry for some salty popcorn and a film?
-Check out a jaw-somely bad shark movie.
+Check out a jaw-somely bad shark movie, opens a new window.